kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 - Classify the hand signal
 - ability to play the audio
 - ability to stop the audio
-- ability to increase the volume
-- ability to decrees the volume

 ## Tools/Libraries Suggested: